-Eric Pai is a partner in the firm’s Intellectual Property Group.
-He represents clients in patent litigation involving a wide range of technologies, including pharmaceuticals, biotechnology, medical devices, smartphones, GPS systems, wireless telecommunications, software, and semiconductors.
+Eric represents clients in patent litigation involving a wide range of technologies, including pharmaceuticals, biotechnology, medical devices, smartphones, GPS systems, wireless telecommunications, software, and semiconductors.

-Mr. Pai has also represented technology and life sciences companies in complex commercial litigation and licensing disputes.
+Eric also has represented technology and life sciences companies in complex commercial litigation and licensing disputes.
 He has examined witnesses and presented closing argument at trial and successfully argued Markman and summary judgment hearings.
-Super Lawyers named Mr. Pai to its Rising Stars list for Northern California in 2016.

-Trimble Navigation Ltd. v.
-Hemisphere GPS(Northern District of California).
+(Northern District of California).
 Represented Hemisphere GPS in defending against patent infringement claims involving GPS technology used in agriculture.
 Trimble sought over $50 million in damages.
-Hemisphere won summary judgment of noninfringement on all asserted claims.
+Hemisphere won summary judgment of non-infringement on all asserted claims.
 As a result of this victory, only Hemisphere’s counterclaims for invalidity and inequitable conduct remained, and the case settled on favorable terms shortly before trial.

-Intellectual Ventures v.
-Altera (District of Delaware).
+(District of Delaware).
 Represented Altera in patent infringement action relating to field programmable gate arrays.
-Case settled on favorable terms.
+The case settled on favorable terms.

 (District of Delaware).
 Represented APP Pharmaceuticals in Hatch-Waxman litigation relating to bivalirudin drug product.
 The Case settled on favorable terms.